Elizabeth9-77/Scales-Tails-V2/README.md

 - Sign Up
 - Profile

 Originally I had planned for the home page to be mostly icon based for quick and easy use.
-However, I felt that this format would suit a downloadable app version of FreeFido, instead of the web version, which regular users might avail of to give them quicker access to the booking page, especially if they are one-handed, walking the dog on the way to the park.
+However, I felt that this format would suit a downloadable app version of Scales & Tails, instead of the web version, which regular users might avail of to give them quicker access to the booking page, especially if they are one-handed, walking the dog on the way to the park.
 This will be part of my future features for the project growth.

 <details open>
     <summary>Mobile/Tablet Home Page Wireframe</summary>